baobabsoluciones/cornflow/libs/core/README.rst

 Output path
 -----------

-Specify an output path using the argument :code:`-op` or :code:`--output_path`.
+Specify an output path using the argument :code:`-o` or :code:`--output_path`.

 Ignore files
 ------------

 By default, all the python files that do not contain models will be ignored.
-However, if you need to specify that some model files need to be ignored, you can use the :code:`-i` or :code:`--ignore_files` option.
+However, if you need to specify that some model files need to be ignored, you can use the :code:`-i` or :code:`--ignore-files` option.
 This option takes as arguments the name of the files to ignore with their extension.
 Example:

 .. code-block:: console

-    python schema_from_models C:/Users/User/models -i instance.py execution.py
+    schema_from_models -p C:/Users/User/models --ignore-files instance.py -i execution.py